Tibso/DnsBlackList-rs/README.md

-  del-rule     Delete a rule or a complete matchclass drop         Drop all matchclasses that match a pattern feed         Feed a list of domains to a matchclass stats        Display stats about IP addresses that match a pattern clear-stats  Clear stats about IP addresses that match a pattern help         Print this message or the help of the given subcommand(s)
+  del-rule     Delete a rule or a complete matchclass drop         Drop all matchclasses that match a pattern feed         Feed a list of domains to a matchclass show-stats   Display stats about IP addresses that match a pattern clear-stats  Clear stats about IP addresses that match a pattern help         Print this message or the help of the given subcommand(s)